 How the induction process works

 In this section, we take you through a period/term of induction and link to key information and forms which will help you.
-You can download the NQT Welcome Pack and the Tutors and Mentors Guide together with all the key pro formas referred to below in bold type to help you monitor and support your NQT.
+You can download the NQT and Tutor Guides together with all the key pro formas referred to below in bold type to help you monitor and support your NQT.

 Each term – and actually half term or period – of induction is the same.
 If your NQT is a part timer, induction will take longer – see the section at the foot of this page.

 Before induction can begin, an NQT must be registered with IStip, after having been awarded QTS.
 You will need to meet with your NQT and begin to plan their individualised programme for the term: you should use the Record of Induction and put in key meetings and lesson observations.
+The NQT should sign the Declaration of Prior Induction.
 Make sure you have a copy of the new standards: the Teachers’ Standards – Evidence tracker helps your NQT track their progress and provides evidence of this.

-This year we have provided all NQTs with a Welcome Pack and all tutors with a Tutors Guide for the induction year that explains the processes and forms together with their responsibilities and rights, and which provides them with the IStip contact details.
+This year we have provided all NQTs and all Tutors with a Guide for the induction year that explains the processes and forms together with their responsibilities and rights, and which provides them with the IStip contact details.
 The packs are available to download from here as PDF documents.

 Your NQT will need an Action & Development Plan to set developmental objectives that are relevant to their needs and to the context of the school.
 This should be reviewed at least every half term.

 During the term